vite vs webpack-dev-server vs http-server vs browser-sync vs parcel vs lite-server

 • lite-server:

-lite-server includes live reloading out of the box, automatically refreshing the browser when files change, making it ideal for quick iterations during development.
+lite-server offers live reloading out of the box, automatically refreshing the browser when files change.
+It is lightweight and easy to set up, making it ideal for small to medium projects.

 • vite: